wp-plugins/nextgen-facebook/readme.txt

 == Changelog ==

 = Version 3.6.1 =
-* Fixed javascript for enabled widget buttons on index webpages.
+* Fixed JavaScript for enabled widget buttons on index webpages.
 That section of code still contained a check for `is_singular()`.
 * Added "Enable Shortcode" option to enable/disable the `[ngfb /]` shortcode filter (default is unchecked).

 = Version 3.6 =